 CleanCo has signed a capacity purchase agreement with Neoen for 100 per cent of the renewable energy to be generated by the Kaban Green Power Hub.
 This arrangement allows CleanCo to integrate and dispatch the energy generated by the wind farm as part of the CleanCo portfolio.
 The asset will be owned, operated and maintained by Neoen.

-The project will support around 150 construction jobs and an additional 97 jobs for transmission network upgrades and provide a revenue source for local farmers hosting the turbines.
+The project supported around 150 construction jobs and an additional 97 jobs for transmission network upgrades and provides a revenue source for local farmers hosting the turbines.

 Find out more about the Kaban Green Power Hub.

 Situated 50 kilometres south west of Warwick in South West Queensland, the MacIntyre Wind Farm is being delivered by ACCIONA.

 CleanCo has committed to purchasing 400MW through a power purchase agreement resulting from the Queensland Government’s Renewables 400 initiative.